The Thief of Bagdad (1924 film): Plot

 The Prince of the Indies obtains a magic crystal ball from the eye of a giant idol, which shows whatever he wants to see, while the Persian prince buys a flying carpet.
 The Mongol prince leaves behind his henchman, telling him to organize the soldiers he will send to Bagdad disguised as porters.
 (The potentate has sought all along to take the city; the beautiful princess is only an added incentive.)
-After he lays his hands on a magic apple which has the power to cure anything, even death, he sends word to the Mongol slave to poison the princess.
+After he obtains a magic golden apple which has the power to cure anything, even death, he sends word to the Mongol slave to poison the princess.
 After many adventures, Ahmed gains a cloak of invisibility and a small chest of magic powder which turns into whatever he wishes when he sprinkles it.
 He races back to the city.

 The three princes meet as agreed at a caravanserai before returning to Bagdad.
 The Mongol asks the Indian to check whether the princess has waited for them.
 They discover that she is near death, and ride the flying carpet to reach her.
 Then the Mongol uses the apple to cure her.
 The suitors argue over which gift is rarest, but the princess points out that without any one gift, the remaining two would have been useless in saving her.
 Her loyal slave shows her Ahmed in the crystal ball, so the princess convinces her father to deliberate carefully on his future son-in-law.
 The Mongol prince chooses not to wait, unleashing his secret army that night and capturing Bagdad.

 Ahmed arrives at the city gate, shut and defended by Mongols.
 When he conjures up a large army with his powder, the Mongol soldiers flee.
 The Mongol prince is about to have one of his soldiers kill him when the Mongol slave suggests he escape with the princess on the flying carpet.
-Ahmed liberates the city and rescues the princess, using his cloak of invisibility to get through the Mongols guarding their prince.
+Ahmed liberates the city and rescues the princess, using his cloak of invisibility to get through the Mongols guards and capturing their prince.
 In gratitude, the caliph gives his daughter to him in marriage.